 Routes that aren’t optimized lead to longer transit, higher fuel costs, and missed delivery windows.
 This often happens when routes don’t account for real-time factors like traffic or road conditions.

-Use route optimization software that provides real-time updates, recalculating routes as conditions change.
-This ensures faster, cost-effective deliveries and improves delivery time.
+Solution: Use route optimization software that provides real-time updates, recalculating routes as conditions change.
+This ensures faster, cost-effective deliveries and improves delivery schedule.

 Problem #2: High Inventory Holding Costs